The Gate of Youth (1981 film): Plot

-Shinsuke Ibuki (Kōichi Satō) is the son of a miner working at Chikuo coalfield near Mt.
+Shinsuke Ibuki (Kōichi Satō) is the son of a miner who works at Chikuo coalfield near Mt.
 Kaharu, northwest of Tagawa, Fukuoka.
-His widowed father Juzo (Bunta Sugawara) is nicknamed "Spider", so-called for his large tattoo.
+His widowed father Juzo (Bunta Sugawara) is nicknamed "Spider" due to his large tattoo.
 Juzo is a natural leader looked up to by the other miners.
 When the miners go on strike, Imperial soldiers are brought in with live rounds and fixed bayonets to force them back to work.
 Juzo uses his skill with dynamite to create a diversion and prevent the troops from firing on the miners.

-In 1938, when his son is three years old, Juzo buys freedom for Tae (Keiko Matsuzaka), a woman at the local brothel, and takes her to be his wife.
+In 1938, when his son is three years old, Juzo buys freedom for Tae (Keiko Matsuzaka), a prostitute at the local brothel, and takes her to be his wife.
 Shinsuke comes to accept Tae as his real mother.
-However, this angers Ryugoro Hanawa (Tomisaburo Wakayama), boss of the Hanawa yakuza gang and patron of Tae.
+However, this angers Ryugoro Hanawa (Tomisaburo Wakayama), boss of the Hanawa yakuza gang and patron/unrequited lover of Tae.
 The two fight over her, but the fight is broken up.
 Despite their opposition, Juzo and Hanawa gain a begrudging respect for one another.
 Juzo makes Hanawa promise that, in the event of Juzo's passing, Hanawa will take care of Shinsuke and Tae.
 He also leaves a gun for Shinsuke in case of emergency.

 While planning a rematch against Hanawa's men, Juzo and his team hear that the mine has flooded.
 Juzo orders everyone to assist in the rescue efforts.
 He discovers that 30 Korean miners have been trapped by the flood.
-His Japanese comrades are willing to let the trapped miners die as they are "only Koreans."
+His Japanese comrades are willing to let the trapped miners die as they are "only Koreans".
 But Juzo does not accept this.
 He blasts part of the tunnel to save them.
 All 30 Korean miners are saved, but Juzo dies in the blast.
 In the ensuing chaos, some miners appear to be shot, though the culprits are unknown.

-Shinsuke thus grows up in poverty.
-His beautiful stepmother rejects all offers of becoming a mistress or re-marrying, as she is faithful to Juzo's memory.
-As the war drags on, she begins to work in the mines with the other women.
+Due to Juzo's death, Shinsuke grows up in poverty.
+His beautiful stepmother rejects all offers of becoming a mistress or remarrying, as she is faithful to Juzo's memory.
+As the war drags on, she begins working in the mines with the other women.
 The miners continue to suffer, with all attempts to gain fair pay dismissed as "Communist".
 Meanwhile, Hanawa is drafted into the Imperial Japanese Army and stationed in Siberia.
-He eventually returns, re-forms his gang and becomes a wealthy man who owns several establishments in the region.
+He eventually returns, reorganizes his gang and becomes a wealthy man who buys up several establishments in the region.